 It all started one day last week, when my three year old came to me with a tightly closed fist, obviously concealing some great prize.
 Grinning proudly, she looked up at me and exclaimed, “Look Mommy!”
-And she opened her grasp to reveal a palm-full of little black bugs, scattering in a mad-dash for freedom.
+And she opened her fingers to reveal a palm full of little black bugs, scattering in a mad dash for freedom.

 “Xia,” I asked her after she proudly displayed her “friends”, “where are you finding these bugs?”
 Her bright eyes lit up with excitement as she ran to show me what seemed to be like hidden treasure to her.

 “In there,” she grinned and pointed, “in the closet!”

 Uh-oh.
 Her closet.

 The closet where I had bags and bags of wheat stored.

 I opened the door.
 There, easily spotted against the contrasting color of white bucket lids, were hundreds of tiny black bugs.

 Weevils.
 Those little funny-nosed bugs that hatch out in bags of rice, beans, and grains, and destroy your food if you haven’t properly stored it.